lknelson/computational-grounded-theory/data/README.txt

 DATA-SPECIFIC INFORMATION FOR: FeministTexts.csv
 ------------------------------------------------

 This is a tab-separated .csv file using utf-8 encoding.
 Each row is one document.
 Missing values were set using Python's numpy.nan.
+The dataset was created using Python 3.5.2 and Pandas 0.19.1.

 1. Number of variables: 9